Waterwitch

 This is 'Ragnar' Seen here in Scarborough harbour, in the 1960's. where is she now?
 Pic by Warren Stevenson.

 Another from Warren.
-He says this was built by a team of house builders!
+He says he thinks this was built by a team of house builders! (turns out to be School teacher and colleagues!)
 She is seen here of Filey, having just raised anchor.
 Note the lack of any rails and the sailing attire!
 1960's again!
 Where is she now?
 Sail no 87.

 November 2008.
 I have had a great letter in and have to print it:-